ga4gh/data-security/AAI/AAIConnectProfile.md

 **Data Owners:**

 Data owners are expected to run an OIDC Broker that has /userinfo endpoint.
-A valid access token from a OIDC Identity Broker trusted by the data owner can be used and claims sent back to the user wishing to access data.
+A valid access token from a Broker trusted by the data owner can be used and claims sent back to the user wishing to access data.

 Data owners are not required to implement or operate an Identity Provider (though they may choose to do so) or an Identity Broker.

-Data Owners may choose to operate an OIDC Claim Clearinghouse Server configured to consume access_tokens from an upstream Identity Broker and then hand out JWT claims to relying parties and other Claim Clearinghouses.
+Data Owners may choose to operate an OIDC Claim Clearinghouse Server configured to consume access_tokens from an upstream Broker and then hand out JWT claims to relying parties and other Claim Clearinghouses.

 Some data owners will own the whole "chain" providing all of the different kinds